samanthaming/samanthaming.com/content/blog/how-i-got-my-first-developer-job-without-a-cs-degree.md

 ---
 title: How I Got My First Developer Job Without a CS Degree
 description: So you're ready to get you first developer job.
-Here are some insights into the job interview process and help you better prepare for it...
+Here are some insights into the job interview process and help you better prepare for it.
 tags: [career]
 createdAt: 2018-07-18
 ---